jhajek/Linux-text-book-part-2/Chapter-01/chapter-01.md

 ## Acknowledgements

 Many people have helped me in the journey of learning technology -- more to fill out as I get closer to making this a reality.

-I would like to that xkcd for the insightful linux cartoons

 Professor Sam Shamsuddin who taught me its not ee-tee-cee ef-es-tab but really ee-tee-cee ef-stab.